Connoquenessing Township, Pennsylvania

 Connoquenessing Township is a township in Butler County, Pennsylvania, United States.
-The population was 4,170 at the 2010 census.
+The population was 4,265 at the 2020 census.

 History

+Attempted assassination of George Washington

-Connoquenessing is known as the area in which George Washington was famously shot at by his French Indian guide.
-On 27 December 1753, just past Muthering Town, a Native American allied with the French (French Indian) joined Washington and Gist as a guide.
-The guide's behavior became wearisome to Washington and Gist.
-As the party was approaching a clearing the Indian stopped, turned on Washington and Gist and fired his musket.
-What could have been a fatal shot was taken no more than 15 steps away, missing both.
-They subdued the attacker and released him by 9 o’clock that evening.
+Connoquenessing is known as the area in which George Washington was nearly shot by his French Indian guide.
+On December 27, 1753, just past Murthering Town, a Native American allied with the French (French Indian) joined Washington and Christopher Gist as a guide.
+The guide's behavior grew increasingly suspicious, causing Washington and Gist to become uneasy.
+As the party approached a clearing, the Indian suddenly stopped, turned towards Washington and Gist, and fired his musket.
+The shot, taken no more than 15 steps away, narrowly missed both men.
+They subdued the attacker and released him by 9 o'clock that evening.
 They then built a fire as if staying for first light, but Washington and Gist continued on throughout the night on the Venango trail (now part of Franklin Road and Route 528).
-Almost certain the French Indian would follow their tracks at day break, they thought it best to get a head start.
+Almost certain the French Indian would follow their tracks at daybreak, they thought it best to get a head start.
 A monument pillar stands at the Connoquenessing Municipal building dedicated to this incident.

+Trolley service

 The township was linked to Butler, Evans City and Pittsburgh in 1908 by the Pittsburgh, Harmony, Butler and New Castle Railway, an interurban trolley line.
-The line closed on 15 June 1931, and the trolleys were replaced by buses.
+The line closed on June 15, 1931, and the trolleys were replaced by buses.

+Attempted assassination of Donald Trump

+The Pennsylvania State Police, which serves as the local law enforcement agency of Connoquenessing Township, provided coverage of a Donald Trump rally held on July 13, 2024 at the Butler Farm Show Grounds; the majority of that venue is located in Connoquenessing Township.
+The attempted assassination of Donald Trump occurred at that event.
+Trump was located in the Butler Township side when the attempt occurred.